PrashantMohta/ModdingDocs/preloads.md

 You can then access your GameObject by doing `preloadedObjects[SceneName][GameObjectPath]`.

 > Note: Preloading objects increases the overall loading time for the game to start.
 If possible, you should preload the minimum number of objects that you need.
+Or have as many objects as possible be from the same scene.